Looking at Stock Market as A “Complex Adaptive System “

 Most complex adaptive systems are loosely coupled, where removing or incapacitating one or a few agents has little impact on the system’s performance.
 For example, if you randomly remove some investors, the stock market will continue to function fine.
 But when the agents lose diversity and behave in a coordinated fashion, a complex adaptive system can behave in a tightly coupled fashion.
 Booms and crashes in financial markets are an illustration.

 Dealing with complex systems is inherently tricky because the feedback is equivocal, information is limited, and there is no clear link between cause and effect.
-Simulation is a tool that can help our learning process.
+A simulation is a tool that can help our learning process.

 // Unquote //